-When a guest is invited to join a team, they receive a welcome email message that includes some information about the team and what to expect now that they're a member.
+When a guest is invited to join a team, they receive a welcome email message.
+This message includes some information about the team and what to expect now that they're a member.
 The guest must accept the invitation by selecting Open Microsoft Teams in the email message before they can access the team and its channels.

 All team members see a message in the channel thread announcing that the team owner has added a guest and providing the guest's name.
 Everyone on the team can identify easily who is a guest.
 As shown in the following screenshot of a sample team, a banner indicates "This team has guests" and a (Guest) label appears next to each guest's name.

-The following table compares the Microsoft Teams functionality available for an organization's team members to the functionality available for a guest user on the team.
+The following table compares the Teams functionality available for an organization's team members and its guests.

 |Capability in Teams||Teams user in the organization||Guest user|

 Team owners control this setting.

 |Share a chat file

 |Add apps (tabs, bots, or connectors)

 |Invite a user outside the Microsoft 365 or Office 365 organization's domain